 23. Malta

 Malta is a small island nation in the Mediterranean — a perfect spot for people who like exploring Europe, living near the sea, and enjoying historical architecture.
-Malta recently launched their Nomad Residence Permit which enables holders to work remotely from Malta for one year with the possibility to renew.
+Malta’s Nomad Residence Permit enables permit holders to work remotely from Malta for one year, and it can be renewed up to three times for a total stay of four years.

 Requirements: